flybywiresim/docs/docs/beginner-guide/descent.md

     There are several good sources for charts - free or subscription based.
 A good free solution is [Chartfox](https://chartfox.org/) which only requires a free VATSIM account.
 One of the most known subscription based sources for charts is [Navigraph](https://navigraph.com/home).
 It is planned to integrate both solutions into the FlyByWire A32NX FlyPad in the future.

-    Also, often a simple Internet search will do the trick: Search for "<airport icao code> charts": E.g., "EDDM charts"
+    Also, often a simple Internet search will do the trick: Search for "&lt;airport icao code&gt; charts": E.g., "EDDM charts"

 ---